 Your late preterm newborn is at risk for some health issues.
 Once you're both home from the hospital, watch for signs that you may need to call your doctor’s office or take your infant to the emergency room.

 Nursing.
 Your little one may eat slowly and not be able to take in as much milk or formula as a full-term baby.
-You’ll feed him more often, about every 3 or 4 hours.
-If he refuses to eat, call your doctor or nurse.
+You’ll feed them more often, about every 3 or 4 hours.
+If they refuse to eat, call your doctor or nurse.
 If your baby has a hard time learning to breastfeed, ask for help from your nurse, doctor, or a lactation consultant.

 Sleeping.
 Your baby may be sleepier than full-term infants.
-He may even sleep through feedings.
+They may even sleep through feedings.
 Wake your baby when it’s time to eat.
-Place your baby on his back to sleep.
+Place your baby on their back to sleep.

 Breathing.
-Call your doctor or 911 if you notice he's having a hard time breathing.
+Call your doctor or 911 if you notice they are having a hard time breathing.

 Body temperature.
 Late preterm babies don’t have as much body fat to keep their temperature normal.
 Keep your infant away from cold drafts.
-Keep his room warm and cozy.
-In winter, dress him in layers to keep him warm.
+Keep their room warm and cozy.
+In winter, dress them in layers to keep them warm.

 Jaundice.
-If your baby’s skin or eyes are yellow, or he has trouble eating, it may be a sign of this condition.
-It means his liver can’t clear his blood of a substance called bilirubin.
-Make sure he’s checked for jaundice before you leave the hospital, and call your doctor if you notice any symptoms.
+If your baby’s skin or eyes are yellow, or they have trouble eating, it may be a sign of this condition.
+It means their liver can’t clear their blood of a substance called bilirubin.
+Make sure they have checked for jaundice before you leave the hospital, and call your doctor if you notice any symptoms.
 This can lead to brain damage if not treated early.

 Infections.
 Late preterm babies don’t have a fully developed immune system.
 That puts them at higher risk for infections.
 Watch for symptoms of illness like high fever or breathing problems.
 Call your doctor if you think your child needs treatment for an infection.